Open Plan Dying

 The reality of dying

-First of all, let’s understand a few things about dying, the reality of dying.
+The city has changed the way we die as individuals.
+But first of all, let’s understand a few things about dying, the reality of dying.
 There is no easy way to say this: You will die.
 Your chances of dying doubles every 8 years.
 It is obvious, but we never really look at it black and white.
 Let’s get that out the way now, and think beyond our own personal death.
 Because it depends if we think about when we will die, or even at all.
-In reality, in our lifetime, death is now a slow process and our lives are characterised by long term, chronic disease.
+Because in this age, death is now a slow process and our lives are characterised by long term, chronic disease.

 Our commitment throughout the mid- to late-20th century to the medicalised treatment of the dying has resulted in a culture of often invasive treatments at the point of near-death.
 What we think will save us in emergencies, in fact can add to a lower quality of life over time, and often lead to a worse death.
 Our pursuit of extending life no matter what, results in a poor death, much poorer in many ways than what we experienced decades and centuries before.